zoewang66/FomeAi-app/README.md

 ## Prototype Video

-Please dowmload the video of the app interface:
+Please download the video of the app interface:

 [Watch the Prototype Video](./assets/VID_20250402152727486.MP4)